Roulette Guide

 - Next Round: Players can now place new bets for the next round, and the game continues in the same manner.

 While these rules apply to online and live roulette games, they also work for roulette played at land-based casinos.
+In auto-roulette, rounds are faster and betting windows can be shorter, so plan your bet layout in advance.

 Types of Bets in Roulette

 Though the objective of roulette is simple, the various betting options offer multiple strategic possibilities.
+Knowing which bets to prioritise can help you manage your bankroll — start with outside bets to learn the flow of the game before experimenting with higher-risk inside bets.

 - Outside Bets: These have lower risk but also lower payout ratios.

 - Inside and Special Bets: These are harder to hit but come with much higher payouts.
+They’re suited to players willing to accept bigger bankroll swings and the possibility of faster losses.

 Outside Bets